datumbox/dapi-model-versioning/README.md

 The above approach:
 - Can be implemented in a fully BC manner and it's easy to adopt across all domain libraries.
-- Covers all mandatory criteria listed above.
+- Covers all mandatory criteria.
 - Supports all the nice-to-haves.

 ### Demos

 To prove that the proposed API can accommodate all domains, we implemented it to 4 real-world models.
-To run the demos run the following commands from the root for the repo:
+To see the demos run the following commands from the root for the repo:

 #### Image Classification: ResNet50